Quantum recurrences and the arithmetic of Floquet dynamics: Application to single particle system: the quantum kicked top

 \subsection{Case of spin 3/2}

-To illustrate our framework we study the quantum kicked top for spin $j=\frac{3}{2}$ and calculate the set of possible $n$ for which Eq.\eqref{eq:floquet_unitary QKT} is periodic or quasi-periodic.
-After determining the set of integers $n$ for which the Floquet unitary may be periodic, we must either confirm or rule-out each $n$.
-For a quick way to rule out such an $n$ we compute the single-qubit von-Neumann entropy as a measure of entanglement between the $2j$ virtual qubits to test whether it vanishes exactly, , provided we start with a symmetric product state $\ket{\psi_{\text{prod}}}$ (i.e.\ a spin coherent state \cite{Arecchi1972SCS} in the single-body perspective).
-A non-vanishing entanglement entropy of the state $U^n\ket{\psi_{\text{prod}}}$ implies that $U^n\ket{\psi_{\text{prod}}} \neq e^{i\theta}\ket{\psi'_{\text{prod}}}$ for any other product state $\ket{\psi'_{\text{prod}}}$ or phase $e^{i\theta}$, which implies that $U^n \neq \tau I$ and so invalidates the candidate $n$.
-If however the von-Neuman entropy does vanish, all we can conclude is that the product state was mapped to another product state, but not necessarily the same one (up to phase).
-In this case we would then, for example, need to manually apply the given unitary with the corresponding power, $U^n$, to a complete basis in order to confirm the exact recurrence.
+To illustrate our framework, we study the quantum kicked top for spin $j=\frac{3}{2}$ and calculate the set of possible $n$ for which Eq.\eqref{eq:floquet_unitary QKT} is periodic or quasi-periodic.
+After determining the set of integers $n$ for which the Floquet unitary may be periodic, we must either confirm or rule out each $n$.
 The Floquet unitary for the $j=3/2$ QKT with $\alpha=\pi/2$ (a commonly used choice) can be given by two $4 \times 4$ matrices:

 where $a = \frac{1}{2\sqrt{2}}$, $b = \frac{1}{2} \sqrt{\frac{3}{2}}$, $\mu = e^{\frac{-ik}{12}}$, and $k \in \mathbb R$.
 Note that $\mu^9 = e^{\frac{-i3k}{4}}$ and that $\det(U_{\alpha}) = 4(a^2 + b^2)^2 = 4 (\frac{1}{2})^2 = 1$.
 Therefore, $\text{det}(U) = \mu^{20}$.
 The characteristic polynomial of $U$ is $p_{U}(t) = \text{det}(tI - U)$, which is formally a polynomial in two variables, $\mu$ and $t$.
 In fact, it can be explicitly computed as